PINTO: Faithful Language Reasoning Using Prompt-Generated Rationales: Experimental Setup

 \section{Experimental Setup}

-\textbf{Questions and Hypotheses}~ We design experiments to answer the following questions: (1) What is the impact of \methodsp on task performance and rationale faithfulness?
-We expect \method's prompted rationalization and counterfactual regularization to achieve improvements in both aspects.
-(2) How does the quality of \method's generated rationales affect its task performance?
-Since the generated rationales are a core component of \method's reasoning process, we hypothesize that \method's rationale generation quality is positively correlated with its task performance.
-(3) How does faithfulness in rationalizing affect generalization in reasoning?
-We expect \method's counterfactual regularization to both yield more faithful rationales (\ie higher consistency between rationale and predicted answer) and reduce reliance on spurious shortcuts, which should improve generalization in low-resource and OOD settings.
+\textbf{Questions and hypotheses}~ We design experiments to answer the following questions: (1) What is the impact of our \method~pipeline on faithfulness and end-task performance?
+We expect our pipeline with counterfactual training technique to obtain improvements in both aspects.
+(2) How does the quality of rationales affect the end-task performance of \method?
+We hypothesize that improving the quality of the rationales of \method~improves its accuracy.
+(3) Does faithful reasoning based on rationales lead to better generalization?
+We expect that a method like~\method~that learns to rely on rationales can better generalize to a low resource setting and out-of-distribution (OOD) datasets.

-\textbf{Datasets}~ We experiment with several language reasoning datasets, each requiring the use of implicit knowledge.
-(1) CSQA~\citep{talmor2018commonsenseqa} is a five-choice QA dataset that tests general commonsense reasoning about the concepts from ConceptNet~\citep{speer2017conceptnet}.
-(2) StrategyQA~\citep{geva2021did} is a binary (yes/no) QA dataset in which reaching the correct answer involves inferring an underlying multi-step reasoning strategy.
-(3) OBQA~\citep{mihaylov2018can} is a four-choice QA dataset that entails reasoning over both scientific texts and broad commonsense knowledge.
-(4) QASC~\citep{khot2020qasc} is an eight-choice QA dataset where questions must be answered by using common sense to compose a set of basic facts.
-Since the test labels for these datasets are not publicly available, we treat the official development set as our test set, while randomly splitting the official training set into a new training set and development set.
+\textbf{Datasets}~ We experiment with several CSR benchmarks.
+(1) CommonsenseQA~\citep{talmor2018commonsenseqa} is a 5-choice QA dataset testing general commonsense reasoning about the concepts from ConceptNet~\citep{speer2017conceptnet}.
+(2) StrategyQA~\citep{geva2021did} is a binary (yes/no) QA dataset that requires models to infer the reasoning strategy.
+(3) OpenBookQA~\citep{mihaylov2018can} is a 4-choice QA dataset that requests reasoning based on open book as well as broad commonsense knowledge.
+(4) QASC~\citep{khot2020qasc} is an 8-choice QA dataset that requires a system to answer a question with a valid composition of basic facts using common sense.
+Since the gold labels for the testing sets of these datasets are not publicly available, we treat the official development set as our test set, and separate the training data into our own training set and development set.

 \textbf{Evaluation Metrics}~ To evaluate the reasoning model's \textit{task performance}, we use the accuracy metric and consider both ID and OOD test sets in our experiments.
 ID/OOD test sets are taken from the same/different dataset as the training set.
 To evaluate the \textit{faithfulness} of the generated rationale to the reasoning model's predicted label, we adopt the LAS metric~\citep{hase2020leakage}.
 LAS measures rationale-label consistency as how well the rationale helps a simulator model predict the reasoning model’s predicted label.
 Following \citet{hase2020leakage}, we implement the simulator as a fine-tuned T5-Base LM~\citep{2020t5}.
 To aggregate accuracy and LAS as a single metric, we use Normalized Relative Gain (NRG) metric~\citep{pmlr-v162-chan22a}.
 Across all compared methods, NRG first normalizes each of the two constituent metrics' scores as values in $[0,1]$, then obtains the aggregate score by taking the mean of the two normalized scores.